Business Analytics- The Next Big ThingAnisha Mukhija

 Business Analytics- The Next Big Thing

 Business Analytics is one sector which has been growing rapidly with organizations such as Flipkart, Amazon, Walmart, Facebook recruiting various talents across B-Schools offering specialized Business Analytics course.
 Most organizations used to outsource major analytics work to pure analytics firm but today, in-house analytics teams are preferred.
-B-Schools such as School of Inspired Leadership(SOIL) have realized the growing awareness about business analytics and buzz words like Data Mining, Big Data, Text analysis are captured by courses offered in SOIL.
+B-Schools such as SOIL Institute of Management have realized the growing awareness about business analytics and buzz words like Data Mining, Big Data, Text analysis are captured by courses offered in SOIL.

 Why Business Analytics?